lockss/lockss-rtd-manual/docs/installing/running.rst

    [success] System user and group present

-and :program:`install-lockss` will successfully proceed to the next phase, :ref:`configuring-iptables` (:numref:`configuring-iptables`).
+and :program:`install-lockss` will successfully proceed to the next phase, :ref:`configuring-firewalld` (:numref:`configuring-firewalld`).

 .. error::